 This rafting trip on the Truckee River is the closest summer white water rafting to Lake Tahoe and Reno.
 It is a fun and exciting, 7-mile guided Class 2-3 whitewater adventure, with exciting Class 3+ rapids in the last mile.
 This Truckee River whitewater rafting trip should not be confused with the self-guided float out of Tahoe City.
 As water is obtained from several reservoirs and not just Lake Tahoe, this rafting trip is always available, even when the raft rentals are closed.
 Trips are normally scheduled from mid-May thru September.

-Truckee River Trips may not be available in 2015 due to low water levels - check our current conditions predictions for the latest.
+Truckee River Trips ARE NOT available in 2015 due to low water levels.

 See all the other options near Lake Tahoe by clicking here.